-The Public Health Programs are their curricula are detailed in the University's graduate and undergraduate catalogs, among other venues.
+The public health degree programs and their curricula are detailed in the University's graduate and undergraduate catalogs, among other venues.

-Both programs currently have a single focus/concentration designed to prepare students to sit for the CHES credentialing exam.
-The MSPH Program also is designed to prepare students to sit for the CPH credentialing exam.
-The programs are overseen by a dedicated coordinator supported by a faculty and student program committee.
+Our professional programs currently have a single focus/concentration designed to prepare students to sit for the CHES credentialing exam.
+The MSPH program also is designed to prepare students to sit for the CPH credentialing exam.
+The degree programs are overseen by a dedicated coordinator supported by a faculty and student program committee.
 The curricula are reviewed and revised/updated on a regular basis.

-As detailed in Criterion 2.10, the planned PhD program in public health sciences (academic degree) is similarly designed to prepare competently trained graduates for evidence-based practice, albeit with the aim of preparing future academics and leaders.
+The PhD program in public health sciences (academic degree) is similarly designed to prepare competently trained graduates for evidence-based practice, albeit with the aim of preparing future academics and leaders.
+Its initial focus in the behavioral sciences draws upon the strength of the existing MSPH and BSPH programs.